 Please note that applicants who submit the short-form application will not be eligible for a 10-year award.
 The reason is that three-year grants often help catapult nonprofits to a new level of growth, and a 10-year grant would lock them into a smaller installment for an extended period.
 If awarded a three-year grant, however, applicants would be welcome to reapply at the conclusion of that grant, this time completing the long-form application to be considered for a larger 10-year grant.

 Applicants who may be eligible for a 10-year grant should not be concerned about how to translate a three-year request into a 10-year request.
 At that point of the grant selection process, Foundation volunteers make decisions based on nonprofits’ long-term potential for sustainability and growth, not on firm plans.
 We recognize that a lot will change in a decade, and it would be challenging for most organizations to predict their needs 10 years from now.

 What tips can you offer grant writers?

-- Be concise: The Foundation provides what it considers generous character limits.
-Use however many words are necessary within that limit to answer each question.
-With several hundred requests received each year, the Foundation greatly appreciates clear, concise writing.
+- Be concise: With several hundred requests received each year, the Foundation greatly appreciates clear, concise writing.

-- Be different: The Foundation often receives applications from multiple organizations that address a similar need, be it food insecurity, lack of access to healthcare, or the achievement gap.
-Convey the qualities or services that make your organization especially effective, or explain how it fulfills an otherwise unmet need.
+- Be different: The Foundation often receives applications from multiple organizations that address a similar need.
+Convey the qualities or services that make your organization especially effective, or explain how it fulfills an unmet need.